szabgab/rust.org.il/.github/ISSUE_TEMPLATE/presentation_proposal.md

 ## Length:

-(We prefer presentations that are 20-40 minutes long)
+(Please give the minutes you need so we can schedule properly.
+We prefer presentations that are 20-40 minutes long)

 ## Language: